-Tesla are the undisputed leaders in electric vehicle supply and technology, with the Model 3 briefly holding the title of the UK’s best-selling car in December 2020, and expected to consistently rank in the top 10 cars registered in the UK in the coming months.
+Tesla are the undisputed leaders in electric vehicle supply and technology, with the Model 3 holding the title of the UK’s best-selling car in September, and expected to consistently rank in the top 10 cars registered in the UK in the coming months.
 With only the Model 3 available in 2021, the question is…which Model 3?

 1. The Standard Range Plus

 The Model 3’s ‘entry-level’ specification, the Standard Range Plus has a list price of £40,000+ and many of the features Tesla’s are known for, including the ability to add Enhanced Autopilot and Full Self-driving capability.